 Why GAO Did This Study

-GAO was asked to review various issues associated with completing NEPA analyses.
+GAO was asked to review issues related to costs, time frames, and litigation associated with completing NEPA analyses.
 This report describes information on the (1) number and type of NEPA analyses, (2) costs and benefits of completing those analyses, and (3) frequency and outcomes of related litigation.
 GAO included available information on both costs and benefits to be consistent with standard economic principles for evaluating federal programs, and selected the Departments of Defense, Energy, the Interior, and Transportation, and the USDA Forest Service for analysis because they generally complete the most NEPA analyses.
 GAO reviewed documents and interviewed individuals from federal agencies, academia, and professional groups with expertise in NEPA analyses and litigation.
 GAO's findings are not generalizeable to agencies other than those selected.

 This report has no recommendations.
 GAO provided a draft to CEQ and agency officials for review and comment, and they generally agreed with GAO's findings.

 For more information, contact Anne-Marie Fennell at (202) 512-3841 or email@example.com.